 and as generously as you can afford.

-Peter began to say to him, "Look, we have left everything and followed you."
-Jesus said, "Truly I tell you, there is no one who has left house or brothers or sisters or mother or father or children or fields, for my sake and for the sake of the good news, who will not receive a hundredfold now in this age--houses, brothers and sisters, mothers and children, and fields with persecutions--and in the age to come eternal life.
+Peter began to say to Jesus, "Look, we have left everything and followed you."
+He answered, "Truly I tell you, there is nobody who has left house or brothers or sisters or mother or father or children or fields, for my sake and for the sake of the good news, who will not receive a hundredfold now in this age, houses, brothers and sisters, mothers and children, and fields with persecutions, and in the age to come eternal life.
 But many who are first will be last, and the last will be first."

 The prophets called out passionately for social justice and kindness towards the poor.
 Micah has given this cause its most pity expression: "You have been told what is good, and what the Lord requires of you: Only to do the right and to love goodness, and to walk humbly with your God" (Mic 6:8).
 Isaiah reduced the entire law to hearing the orphan's plea and defending the widow (Isa 1:16).
 Orphans and widows were the accepted symbols of defenseless people.
 In a less fiery mode Sirach expresses the same concern for the poor, stating that works of charity are equivalent to offerings of fine flour on the altar.
 For him also, to refrain from evil and to avoid injustice is the best kind of sacrifice.
 God cannot tolerate injustice for long.